shockscript/spec/src/proxies.md

 ## static shock_proxy::call()

-A static `shock_proxy::call()` method may be defined with any number of parameters and any result type, overidding the behavior of calling the class object.
+A static `shock_proxy::call()` method may be defined with any number of parameters and any result type, overriding the behavior of calling the class object.

 ```
 shock_proxy static function call():T {}